DecentralizedJM/AI-Intern-for-twitter-support/CONTRIBUTING.md

 By contributing, you acknowledge that:
 1. Your contributions become part of the proprietary codebase
-2. Ownership remains with Jithin M
+2. Ownership remains with Jithin Mohandas (@DecentralizedJM)
 3. You have the right to submit the contribution
 4. You agree to the project's license terms